Aiven-Open/journalpump/README.rst

 The ``tags`` setting can be used to enter optional tag values for the metrics.

-Metrics sendindg follows the Telegraf spec: https://github.com/influxdata/telegraf/tree/master/plugins/inputs/statsd
+Metrics sending follows the Telegraf spec: https://github.com/influxdata/telegraf/tree/master/plugins/inputs/statsd

 License
 =======